HomeBlogSquid vs. Octopus - A Deep Dive into Their Differences

 Mantle

-Soft, muscular, no fins in most species
+Soft, usually no fins

-Streamlined, often with fins
+Smooth with side fins

 Ink Sac